MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Sinner's model - comfort, learning & panic.
 What out of what we have are they comfortable doing?
 How can you validate this?
 * Zone of proximal development (where are they right now, what can they do on their own)

+## Before you code something, have them explain it on a whiteboard

 ## Pair programming is a powerful way to transfer knowlege